turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 The real power of using JavaScript to change pages emerges when we start listening for user events.

 This is the crux of front-end engineering.
-We present a user interface and then as the user interacts with the UI, we change and update what he or she sees.
+We present a user interface and then as the user interacts with the UI, we change and update what they see.

 Let's take a look at the syntax and then we'll talk about what's happening.